Courses

 Leverage Deep Consumer Insights to Improve Marketing Performance

-• Establish and present a plan to test the effectiveness of the marketing action you recommend
+• Establish and present a plan to test the effectiveness of your recommended marketing action.

-Define the key elements of a culture: membership, practices, rituals, mythic stories, ways of life, and unspoken assumptions.
+Define the key elements of culture: membership, practices, rituals, mythic stories, ways of life, and unspoken assumptions.
 Identify types of cultural meaning: norms, beliefs, ideologies, emotions, values, mindset, mentality, and worldview.
-Discover what is meant by “a cultural understanding of consumers.”
+Discover what is meant by a cultural understanding of consumers.
 Learn how a cultural understanding of the consumer can be the basis for a marketing strategy and dissect a culture-based marketing program to identify its cultural insights.

 Explore key concepts of social class from Bourdieu, Destin, Marx, Nietzsche, Veblen, Warner, and Yosso.
 Identify insights into a consumer audience based on a conceptual model of social class.
 Learn to recommend marketing strategies based on insights grounded in social class concepts and identify the class-based insights that drive an existing marketing campaign.
 Design an approach to testing your class-based marketing recommendations.